top of page

 C. Unique Entity Identifier

 All businesses or organizations awarded federal grants must have a Unique Entity Identifier (UEI).
 This is a 12-character, alphanumeric value assigned by the federal government that identifies your organization’s name and address.
 This identifier is free to get and can be received after making an account on sam.gov and following the steps to receive your UEI.
+Beware of third parties that require payment for creating a UEI.
+While their service might be successful, it is not necessary.
 You’ll have the option of registering your entity or getting a unique entity ID.

 Select “Get Unique Entity ID” to receive a UEI.
 For more information see this Quick Start Guide for getting a UEI.
 A list of valid documents can be found here.
 The following video from the General Services Administration has more information and explains in detail how to obtain a UEI.